The best shows on Netflix (March 2026)

 There’s no simple way to describe Love, Death & Robots because each episode can be so wildly different.
 How many shows can get away with an episode about a cat bent on world domination and his new robot servant?
 And if you love felines, there’s a cat late in the season that takes on Satan himself for the soul of a poet.

-All of the cyberpunk dreams and visions turn this anthology into one of the most unique animated programs that Netflix has ever created.
+All these cyberpunk dreams and visions make this anthology one of the most unique animated programs that Netflix has ever created.
 The depth of imagination and the glorious visuals are always a trip, and this is a series that you can always count on to make the weirdest creative choices.
 That’s kind of why we love it.

 Genre: Sci-fi, Horror, ComedyStars: VariousSeasons: 4